 Dec 1, 2025

 What is Edge AI?
-An Introductory Guide to Understand the Differences from Cloud in 3 Minutes
+An Introductory Guide to Understanding the Differences from Cloud in 3 Minutes

 Recently, the term "Edge AI" has been frequently heard.

-However, many might wonder, "What is the difference from Cloud AI?" and "In what situations is it used?"
+However, there are many who wonder, "What is the difference from Cloud AI?" and "In what situations is it used?"

-This article explains the mechanisms and benefits in a way that even those hearing about Edge AI for the first time can understand.
+This article will gently explain the mechanisms and benefits of Edge AI so that even those hearing about it for the first time can understand.

 First, let’s clarify the meaning of the term.

-• Edge … the "ends" of the network, that is, the site-side
+• Edge … the "edge" of the network, meaning the field side

-• Edge AI … technology that runs AI on devices on-site rather than in the cloud
+• Edge AI … technology that operates AI on the device side at the field instead of the cloud

-Normal AI (Cloud AI) operates on the following principle:
+Regular AI (Cloud AI) operates with the thought process of:

-Send data to the cloud → AI computes in the cloud → Results are returned
+Send data to the cloud → AI computes in the cloud → Receive results back

 • Smartphones